depot/cli/README.md

 depot list projects
 ```

-### depot list builds
+#### `depot list builds`

-Display the latest depot builds for a project.
+Display the latest Depot builds for a project.
 By default the command runs an interactive listing of depot builds showing status and build duration.

 To exit type `q` or `ctrl+c`